DLeirer/machinelearningbootcamp/README.md

 ![What you should see at the bottom of your notebook](good.png)

-If you do not see that and see something that looks awful, something went wrong in the setup.
+If you do not see that and get a message that looks awful, something went wrong in the setup.
 Please look at the end of the error message to try to identify where it came from.
 If you have no idea, please send us a screenshot of the error message and we'll try to figure out what's going on!